-Per A.R.S. §15-871 and A.A.C. §R9-6-701-708, before a child may attend any Arizona school (public, private, parochial, or charter), Arizona law requires that an immunization record be presented to the school or child care staff by the parent/legal guardian.
+Per A.R.S. §15-871 and A.A.C. §R9-6-701-708, before a child may attend ALA their parent/legal guardian must provide the child's immunization record to school staff.
 The immunization record is typically given to parents/legal guardians by their doctor or clinic, and must show the date each required vaccine dose was received as well as the signature or stamp of the health care provider.